kalis26/iTuneUp/README.md

 </div>

-## Core Features
+## ✨ Core Features
-- Download full albums or individual tracks from YouTube via simple search queries.
+- Download entire albums or individual tracks directly from YouTube via search.
 - Convert audio streams into `.m4a` (MPEG-4 Part 14) format using the **Advanced Audio Coding (AAC)** codec — the same audio compression used by Apple Music.
 - Enrich downloaded files with Apple Music metadata, including:
   * Track title